Bowling Green State University: Founding

 The school opened on September 15, 1914, as Bowling Green State Normal School in two temporary locations at the Bowling Green Armory and at a branch school in Toledo for the 1914–1915 academic year.
 The first honorary organization of the college, the Book and Motor was conceived around this time.
 It initially enrolled 304 students from Ohio, Michigan, and New York who were taught by 21 faculty members.
 The school graduated its first class in 1915, consisting of 35 certified teachers.
 University Hall and Williams Hall opened that year, the school's first two permanent buildings.
 Two years later the first baccalaureate degrees for teacher education were awarded.
 The university began to invite notable guests to campus during the 1917–1918 semester, including the Zoellner Quartet, and the Ben Greet Shakespearean Players.

 On March 28, 1920, a tornado, part of the 1920 Palm Sunday tornado outbreak, damaged three of the school's buildings.
 The tornado touched down near Bowling Green and strengthened as it moved into Ottawa County where it killed two people in Genoa.
-In May 1920, the university hosted its 6th music festival, featuring Modest Altschuler directing two concerts performed by the Russian Symphony Orchestra Society.

 1920–1940

 Early expansion

 Over the next decade the school expanded academic facilities, athletics and student life, as enrollment grew to over 900 students.
 On October 28, 1927, Ivan "Doc" Lake, a BGSU graduate and sports editor of the Daily Sentinel-Tribune, established the nickname "Falcons".
-Lake thought the falcon was a fitting nickname because the falcon is a small but powerful bird of prey, and like the athletes, goes through extensive preparations and training.
-He also thought the nickname fit with the school's colors.

-Prior to Lake's creation of the nickname, sports writers used various others, including: "B.G.
+Lake thought the nickname fit with the school's colors.
+Prior to "Falcons," sports writers used various other names, including: "B.G.
 Normals", "Teachers", and the "B.G.
 Pedagogues".
 The school achieved the status of college in 1929 when the Emmons-Hanna Bill renamed it to Bowling Green State College (BGSC).
 At the same time, the college expanded its curriculum through the addition of the College of Liberal Arts, now known as the College of Arts and Sciences.